gameblabla/blog/_posts/2017-04-30-yugioh-games.markdown

 Some events mostly look like the same right now and once you reach a high stage, there’s not much to do.<br />
 But it’s mildly entertaining for most people.</p>

-<p>It has micro-transitions but it’s only to respawn enemies faster or buy more cards via the shop.<br />
+<p>It has micro-transitions but it’s only to respawn enemies faster or buy more cards via the shop.
 I would suggest you give it a try. <br />
 (unless you boycott Konami due to the Kojima fallout)</p>